DevOpsAIguru123/terraform-azure-datadog-log-forwarder/README.md

 Terraform code to setup Azure resources required to collect and forward Azure resource logs to Datadog instance.

+This repository builds on top of the logic from Datadog Repository - https://github.com/DataDog/datadog-serverless-functions/tree/master and the business logic for the Azure Function is taken from here.

 ## Reference Architecture :bulb:

 Most Datadog sites (excluding US3) require a dedicated [Azure integration setup](https://docs.datadoghq.com/logs/guide/azure-logging-guide/?tab=automatedinstallation) to collect and forward Azure resource logs to Datadog.
 Below is an illustration of this setup: